jf20541/BGRU-BLSTM-GloVe-fastText-NLP/README.md

     │   ├── dataset.py           # Custom Dataset that return a paris of [input, label] as tensors │   ├── embeddings.py        # GloVe Embeddings
-    │   ├── data.py              # Cleaning dataset by removing stopwords and special characters, labeled target values │   ├── logistic_reg.py      # Initialized Logistic Regression with Bag of Words and evaluated metric │   ├── naivebayes.py        # Initialized Naive Bayes Classifier for multinomial models with Bag of Words and evaluated metric
-    │   └── config.py            # Define path as global variable
+    │   ├── data.py              # Cleaning dataset by removing stopwords and special characters, labeled target values │   └── config.py            # Define path as global variable
     ├── inputs
     │   ├── clean_train.csv      # Cleaned Data and Featured Engineered with re